gosub-com/Zurfur/README.md

     @myEmptyStr ?str()      // String is ""

-A non-nullable reference can be assigned to a nullable, but a cast will be needed to convert nullable to non-nullable.  **TBD:** Find a shorter way to cast this case, maybe #?(expression)
+A non-nullable reference can be assigned to a nullable, but a cast or conditional test must be used to convert nullable to non-nullable.

+Pointers are always nullable and they default to null.
+Pointers can only be used in an unsafe context, and it is up to you to make sure they are not null before being used.

 ## Basic types